jkrieger6/e-commerce-backend/README.md

 # e-commerce-backend
-Build the back end for an e-commerce site by modifying starter code.
+Build the back end for an e-commerce site.
 Configure a working express.js API to use sequelize to interact with a MySQL database.

 ## Project Description
-Build the back end for an e-commerce site by modifying starter code.
+Build the back end for an e-commerce site.
 Configure a working express.js API to use sequelize to interact with a MySQL database.
 Create the routes for all models and properly identify and use the keys to show relationships between each model.
+Use Insomnia to test that the routes are working properly.

 ## Visuals
 * For a walkthrough video on how to use this application, please click the following link: https://drive.google.com/file/d/1X6IsGgjRmFu4-H-4TXaZppbcP6M2lkDd/view